tomwhartung/jmws_accoutrements/doc/google/adsense.md

 ### 3.4 Ad names, sizes, and channels

+**The naming convention is: "[Block Name in Words] - [Ad size]"**

 Google prefers the Responsive ads, so use that size if possible.

-- The standard for the name is: "[Block Name in Words] - [Ad size]"
+These do seem to adapt to the space they're given!

-We are also using Horizontal ads, Large Leaderboard and Billboard.
+* We are also using Horizontal ads, Large Leaderboard and Billboard.
+* We are also experimenting with and may be using Rectangular ads, Large, Medium, and Square.

 #### 3.4.1 Name, size, and channel used by Example A: